Three more clubs join Girls Academy

 “Sporting Delaware is excited to join the Girls Academy compete with the top teams in the country,” stated Sporting Delaware General Manager Steve Cavalier.

-The Girls Academy League is a new competition platform launched by members of the Development Player League (DPL).
+The Girls Academy is a new competition platform launched by members of the Development Player League (DPL).
 The DPL has stated that it will continue to provide its clubs with flexibility in the following two key areas:

 - Revising the substitution rules to encourage clubs to better utilize their player pools, especially when showcasing their players to college coaches.